2017 Wichita swatting: Legal proceedings

 Barriss was arrested on December 29, 2017, in Los Angeles on a fugitive warrant stemming from a 2015 charge of making false bomb threats to KABC-TV, and was charged with false alarm, a felony.
 On January 12, 2018, Barriss was extradited to Kansas, where he was charged with involuntary manslaughter and held in Sedgwick County Jail.

 Barriss, Viner, and Gaskill were indicted in the United States District Court for the District of Kansas on May 23, 2018 on charges related to the swatting.
 Barriss was charged with false information and hoaxes, cyberstalking resulting in death, making threats of death or damage to property by fire, interstate threats, conspiracy to make false reports, and wire fraud.
 Viner was charged with wire fraud, conspiracy to make false/hoax reports, obstruction of justice, and conspiracy to obstruct justice.
 Gaskill was charged with obstruction of justice, wire fraud, and conspiracy to obstruct justice.
 Gaskill was re-indicted in July on additional charges, after it was discovered that he goaded Barriss to "try again" after the fatal shooting.
+Firearms were forbidden in each household as part of the agreement with the exception of Viner’s father, a law enforcement officer.

 On October 26, 2018, forty-six additional charges against Barriss were added, which included financial fraud, and fake threats of bombs and shootings made to police and schools; some of these charges involved unindicted co-conspirators residing in Des Plaines, Illinois; Gulf Breeze, Florida; Grand Rapids, Michigan; and Greenwood, Missouri.
 On November 13 he pleaded guilty to 51 federal charges, for which U.S. Attorney Stephen McAllister recommended a sentence of 20 years' incarceration.
 Under the terms of the plea agreement, Barriss has also been required to formally apologize to Finch's family and pay $10,100 in fines and restitution, and has agreed to five years of supervised release.